 Name of Scheme What does it do?
 Who and what is eligible?
 How can it be accessed?
 In practice, firms that meet this requirement would normally be: UK incorporated companies, including those with foreign-incorporated parents and with a genuine business in the UK; companies with significant employment in the UK; firms with their headquarters in the UK.
 We will also consider whether the company generates significant revenues in the UK, serves a large number of customers in the UK or has a number of operating sites in the UK.
 Further information on eligibility can be found on the Bank of England website.
-More information is available from the Bank of England.
-Coronavirus Large Business Interruption Loan Scheme Provides a government guarantee of 80% to enable banks to make loans of up to £25 million Allows lenders to specifically support businesses that were viable before the COVID-19 outbreak but now face significant cash flow difficulties that would otherwise make their business unviable in the short term.
-Your business must: Be UK based in its business activity Have an annual turnover of between £45 million and £500 million Be unable to secure regular commercial financing Have a borrowing proposal which the lender: This scheme is not available yet.
-Further details of the scheme will be announced soon and it is expected to launch before the end of April.
-Anticipated that it will be available through a range of accredited lenders.
+Coronavirus Large Business Interruption Loan Scheme Provides a government guarantee of 80% to enable banks to issue finance of up to £50 million, available on repayment terms of 3 years A lender can provide: Up to £25 million to businesses with a turnover from £45 million to £250 million Up to £50 million to businesses with a turnover of over £250 million Finance is available in the form of term loans, revolving credit facilities (including overdrafts), invoice finance and asset finance Your business must: Be UK based in its business activity This scheme will be open on Monday 20 April.
+Find a lender: British Business Bank will operate the CLBILS via its accredited lenders.
+Further details will be made available soon.
+Approach a lender: You should approach a lender yourself, ideally via the lender's Have an annual turnover of between £45 million and £500 million Have a borrowing proposal which the lender: website.
+The lender makes a decision: